Kaaz/DiscordBot/readme.md

 You can also give/deny permission to roles to use certain commands

-Accessible though: commandadmin, ca
+Accessible through: commandadmin, ca

 Usable in public channels

 #### Usage